 To be fair, I suspect there were multiple factors at play in this dynamic.
 She’d lived in the ward years earlier, and in some cases people were just re-connecting.
-Though she claims to be an introvert, she’s actually more talkative in social settings than I am.
+And for all her genuine introversion, she might be more talkative in social settings than I am.
 But I also think a huge factor was—and this is the kicker—she has young children.
 I watched with a combination of fascination and alienation as that reality integrated her into the community in a way that eluded me.
 My experience in the ward was by no means all negative.
 There were a handful of amazing individuals who went out of their way to be friendly and welcoming when I moved in, and that made a huge difference.
 But my experience in general was all too typical of what happens to older, single women in our communities: I was basically invisible.
 (The bishop, after I’d been in the ward maybe five or six months, finally shook my hand and said something about my being a visitor.
 I didn’t really take that personally, though, as various people assured me that he ignored all the single women.)

 I don’t want to overstate the significance of what happened with this ward; if I hadn’t had a mountain’s worth of baggage with the church already, I probably would have grit my teeth and found a way to navigate the social dynamics.
 But as someone who already exists in deep tension with the church, I find that I just don’t have a lot left over for dealing with difficult local communities.
 In my last ward, in the Bay Area, where I felt welcome and included and even like my contributions were valued, I’d gotten the idea that I could make this church thing work despite all the craziness.
 But in the past year and a half, that’s come back into serious question.